zh-tan/Review-Yelp-er/README.md

 # Demo
 __Objective__ \
-To generate a Proof-of-Concept using the trained GPT-2 models.
-We created an app that simulates the autocomplete feature.
+To generate a Proof-of-Concept using the trained GPT-2 models, we created an app that simulates the autocomplete feature.
 Instead of just suggesting a word, the autocomplete feature is able to suggest 3 sentences based on the input given.

 __Setup__
 1. Ensure that the checkpoint files are in the checkpoint folder (Demo/checkpoint).
 Download the files from Google Drive link provided above